Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Introduction

+\paragraph*{Normalized IHT} Normalized IHT~\cite{blumensath2010niht} is an iterative solver of the optimization problem in (\ref{cost_function}) that is shown to outperform other methods such as traditional IHT and CoSaMP when the non-symmetric RIP condition holds.
+It uses the following update rule:

+where ${\bf x}^{[0]} = 0$ and $\mu^{[n]}>0$ is the adaptive step size parameter, $H_s({\bf x})$ is a nonlinear operator preserving only the largest $s$ entries of {\bf x} in magnitude, setting the other entries to zero.

+If ${\bf x}$ has no more than $s$ nonzero elements, the proposed update rule converges to a local minimum of the cost function $\|{\bf y} - {\bf \Phi x} \|^2$.
+Furthermore, if the measurement matrix $\boldsymbol{\Phi}$ satisfies the non-symmetric RIP condition, normalized IHT is guarantees stability and performance,i.e., the result is near-optimal.
+The properties of normalized IHT are discussed in greater detail in Section~\ref{Sec:Prelimiaries}.

-Under certain constraints, normalized IHT is guaranteed to approximate ${\bf x}$ with high accuracy.
-Here, we consider the properties of this algorithm in a lossy compression setting, where the data ${\bf y}$ and ${\bf \Phi}$ consisting of floating-point values undergo a quantization process to a small set of discrete levels, a transformation denoted by $Q$.
-The goal of $Q$ is to reduce the high cost of data transmission between the sensor or storage and the computational device (CPU, GPU, or FPGA).
-That is, we wish to recover ${\bf x}$ using the modified NIHT update rule:
+\paragraph*{Our Setting} In this paper, we consider the properties of the normalized IHT algorithm in a lossy compression setting, where both the data ${\bf y}$ and ${\bf \Phi}$ consist of floating-point values and undergo a stochastic quantization process to a small set of discrete levels, using a transformation operator.
+We denote the transformation operator by $Q(\cdot, b)$ where $b$ is the bit precision used by the representation.
+The goal of applying $Q(\cdot, b)$ is to reduce the high cost of data transmission between the sensor or storage and the computational device ({CPU}, {GPU}, or {FPGA}).
+We thus want to recover ${\bf x}$ using the modified normalized {IHT} update rule